East of the Sun and West of the Moon: Synopsis

-The White Bear approaches a poor peasant and asks if he will give him his prettiest and youngest daughter; in return, the bear will make the man rich.
+A white bear approaches a poor peasant and asks if he will give him his prettiest and youngest daughter; in return, the bear will make the man rich.
 The girl is reluctant, so the peasant asks the bear to return, and in the meantime, persuades her to marry the bear.
 The White Bear takes her off to a magnificent enchanted castle.
 At night, he discards his bear form, and comes to her bed as a man.
 She never sees him, however, because he enters her bedroom after she extinguishes the light, and leaves before daybreak.

 When she grows homesick, the bear agrees that she might go home as long as she agrees that she will never speak with her mother alone, but only when other people are around.
 At home, her family welcomes her, and her mother makes persistent attempts to speak with her alone.
 She finally persuades her daughter to disclose the entire account about the strange man who sleeps beside her in the dark each night, and leaves before daybreak.
 In response to the girl's story, she insists that the White Bear must really be a troll, gives her a candle, and tells her to light it at night, to see who is sharing her bed, warning her not to spill any tallow.

 The girl obeys, and discovers that the bear is actually an attractive prince.
 Falling in love with him at first sight, she kisses him, and spills three drops of tallow on him.
 Waking him, thus, she is told that if she had waited for a year, he would have been free, but now he must go to his wicked stepmother, a witch-queen who turned him into his form and lives in a castle that lies "east of the Sun and west of the Moon", and marry her daughter, a witch-princess.

 In the morning, the girl finds that the palace has vanished.
 She sets out in search of the prince.
 Coming to a great mountain, she finds an old woman playing with a golden apple.
 She asks the old woman if she knows the way to the castle that lies east of the Sun and west of the Moon.
 The old woman cannot tell her the way, but lends her a horse to ride to a neighbor who might be able to, and gives her the apple.
 The neighbor is sitting outside another mountain, with a golden carding comb.
 She, also, does not know the way to the castle, but lends the girl another horse to ride to another neighbor who might know, and gives her the carding comb.
-That third old woman does not know the way to the castle either, but lends the girl another horse to ride to the East Wind, and gives her the golden spinning wheel with which she had been working.
+That third old woman does not know the way to the castle either, but lends the girl another horse to ride to the East Wind for advice, and gives her the golden spinning wheel with which she had been working.